nishtha334/E-Commerce-Sales-Dashboard-/README.md

 A donut chart presents the distribution of sales by payment type.

 Payment methods shown include:
-Wire Transfer
+Wire Transfer,
-PayPal
+PayPal,
-Cryptocurrency
+Cryptocurrency,
-Debit Card
+Debit Card,
-Credit Card
+Credit Card.

 This can help analyze customer payment preferences and the contribution of each payment channel.